Skip to content

 Vendor and subprocessor monitoring built for privacy teams

-DPAFlow watches the vendor and subprocessor pages that matter, detects when they change, and captures dated evidence your privacy, legal, and vendor-risk teams can actually review.
+DPAFlow watches the vendor and subprocessor pages that matter, detects when they change, and captures dated evidence — then connects those changes to your Transfer Impact Assessments, RoPA records, and audit-ready exports.
+Built for privacy, legal, and vendor-risk teams.

 source-urltimestampcontent-hashreview-trail